-Narrow wavelength scans around the average Fano resonance wavelength $\lambda_c=(\lambda_0+\lambda_0')/2$ were performed for different cavity lengths between 17 $\mu$m and 1 mm and the linewidths extracted from fits of these scans with Eq.~(\ref{eq:cavitylinewidth}) are shown in Fig.~\ref{fig:double_linewidth_exp}, together with the theoretical predictions using the full numerical simulations (green points) and the analytical predictions of Eq.~(\ref{eq:deltalambda2}) using the reflectivities at $\lambda_c$ of both Fano mirrors, i.e., $\mathcal{L}=2-R_g^A(\lambda_c)-R_g^B(\lambda_c)$.
+Narrow wavelength scans around the average Fano resonance wavelength $\lambda_c=(\lambda_0+\lambda_0')/2$ were performed for different cavity lengths between 17 $\mu$m and 1 mm.
+An example of such a scan is given in Fig.~\ref{fig:double_linewidth_exp}(a).
+The average linewidths extracted from fits with Eq.~(\ref{eq:cavitylinewidth}) of typically 5-8 of these scans are shown in Fig.~\ref{fig:double_linewidth_exp}(b), together with the theoretical predictions using the full numerical simulations (magenta points) and the analytical predictions of Eq.~(\ref{eq:deltalambda2}) using the reflectivities at $\lambda_c$ of both Fano mirrors, i.e., $\mathcal{L}=2-R_g^A(\lambda_c)-R_g^B(\lambda_c)$.
 While the measured linewidths are in good agreement for the shortest cavity lengths a substantial broadening is observed at longer cavity lengths.
 We attribute this to the previously mentioned mechanical noise affecting the cavity transmission measurements during the wavelength scans.
-Such a noise was indeed observed previously in our realization of single Fano mirror cavities, albeit with a much reduced amplitude due to the significantly less complex cavity setup.
-In principle, such a technical noise could be reduced by an improved vibration isolation or by actively stabilizing the cavity.
+Such a noise is not included in the theoretical model and was also observed previously in our realization of single Fano mirror cavities at long cavity lengths, albeit with a much reduced amplitude due to the significantly less complex cavity setup.
+In principle, such the effect of this noise during the measurement could be reduced by an improved vibration isolation or by actively stabilizing the cavity.